cgeneske/CyberArkEPMLCDLifecycle/README.md

 ## PowerShell ISE Logging
 The script has been shown to experience intermittent issues writing to the log file, due to file locks, when running from within PowerShell ISE.
 Therefore it is highly recommended that when running this script interactively, it be done from a standard PowerShell prompt and not from within PowerShell ISE.

+## Fully Qualified Domain Name (FQDN) Reliability
+As mentioned in the [Advanced Domain Name EPM Set Targeting and Process Scoping](#Advanced-Domain-Name-EPM-Set-Targeting-and-Process-Scoping) section above, the EPM API does not presently provide the FQDN nor DNS Suffix for Windows endpoints.

+The FQDN for Windows endpoints is a required data point for PAM on-boarding and its accuracy is critical for ensuring the LCD mechanism will engage for these endpoints.
+This utility can be configured to use the same, static, DNS suffix for all Windows endpoints, or to use DNS to resolve an endpoint's FQDN (potentially useful for mixed domain environments).
+Unfortunately, neither solution may provide for a reliable or complete solution in every environment.
+The objectively ideal outcome would be for the EPM API to simply provide this data point for us authoritatively.

+If you would like to see the EPM API provide the FQDN (or DNS Suffix) for endpoints, please show your support by adding your vote to [this Enhancement Request (ER)](https://cyberark.my.site.com/s/article/EPM-API-to-provide-FQDN-of-computer-endpoints-c6f9-c8f)

+>**NOTE:** Up-voting ERs requires a CyberArk Technical Community Login

 # Interactive Output Example

 ```powershell